Book Size: 6.75" x 9.25"

 About the Author

-Jane Moore, acclaimed photo researcher and editor, is the leading authority on archival material and photographs relating to Tibet and His Holiness, the 14th Dalai Lama.
-She is the founder of Tibet Images, the world’s foremost commercial picture archive dedicated to Tibet and the Tibetan Diaspora.
-She was the first female photo editor for the Sunday Times Magazine, and is a leading expert on the cultural institution of the Dalai Lama and continues to build up a rare archive of his life and his people.
+Jane Moore is an acclaimed photo researcher and editor.
+Formerly Photo Editor at the Sunday Times Magazine in London, she is the founder of Tibet Images, the world’s foremost commercial picture archive dedicated to Tibet and the Tibetan diaspora.
+She is a leading expert on the cultural institution of the Dalai Lama and continues to build up a rare archive of his life and his people.